-Colorado blue spruce has been widely planted in North Dakota.
+Colorado blue spruce have been widely planted in North Dakota.
 This species prefers heavier soils, full sun, average moisture and clean cultivation; reaching a height of six feet in eight years on a good site.
-Growth rates once established should exceed one foot per year.
+Growth rates, once established, should exceed one foot per year.
 Color varies from deep green to silver-blue and is probably the most drought tolerant of all spruces.
 Plant blue spruce 12 feet apart to allow for wind movement for cultural disease management.
 Mature height is approximately 60 feet.
 Seed for this year's crop has been collected at the Towner State Nursery and other surrounding sites in north central North Dakota.

-Bare-ro ot Trees Container Tre es

-Class Top Height Price per tree Top Height Price per tree
+Class Top Height Price per tree

-2-2 8-15" \$.80 8-15" \$1.05
+2-2 8-15" \$.85

-2-3 16-24" \$2.00
+2-3 16-24" \$2.25

-\ Recommended for HAND PLANTING ONLY
+^{} Recommended for HAND PLANTING ONLY